otlw/assess/README.md

 Deployment
 ========
 These are all the contracts required for the network to run.
-The only ones that must be deployed are `userMaster` and `conceptMaster` while the others are managed and created by those two.
+The only ones that must be deployed are `userRegistry` and `conceptRegistry` while the others are managed and created by those two.

 The steps for deployment are a bit tricky.
-First `conceptMaster` must be deployed, followed by `userMaster`, which takes the `conceptMaster` address as a parameter.
-Next, `setUserMasterAddress` must be called from `conceptMaster` with the `userMaster` address.
+First `conceptRegistry` must be deployed, followed by `userRegistry`, which takes the `conceptRegistry` address as a parameter.
+Next, `setUserRegistryAddress` must be called from `conceptRegistry` with the `userRegistry` address.

 Next, the initial concept and user must be created.
-First one must create the "mew" concept in `conceptMaster`.
+First one must create the "mew" concept in `conceptRegistry`.
 This is the base that all other concepts will be a child of, and every user must earn.
 It essentially acts as a spam preventer, and as a token faucet for users.
-Once this is done the first User must be created from `userMaster`.
+Once this is done the first User must be created from `userRegistry`.

 Contract Structure
 ==============
-The system is based upon two data store and management contracts, `conceptMaster` and `userMaster`.
+The system is based upon two data store and management contracts, `conceptRegistry` and `userRegistry`.
 Concepts manage the creation and storage of `assessments`.
-Users are defined by User Contracts, which are created and added to `userMaster`.
+Users are defined by User Contracts, which are created and added to `userRegistry`.

 Contributing
 =========